bstnbuck/V-crypto/README.md

 > **Attention!**<br>
-**V-crypto** has no connection to the official V community and is not maintained by it.<br> **&rarr; It is not recommended to use the algorithms implemented here productively.** As a non-cryptographer, I cannot fully validate the security.
+**V-crypto** has no connection to the official V community and is not maintained by it.<br> **&rarr; It is not recommended to use the algorithms implemented here productively until the status is *implemented*.** As a non-cryptographer, I cannot fully validate the security.

 >**Contributions welcome!**